Yoshihiro Akiyama: ONE Championship

 After three years from his previous bout, Akiyama announced his contract with ONE Championship.
 Akiyama faced Agilan Thani in a co-headliner bout at ONE Championship: Legendary Quest on June 20, 2019.
 He lost the bout via unanimous decision.

 Akiyama faced Sherif Mohamed at ONE Championship 109: King of the Jungle on February 28, 2020.
 Akiyama won the fight via knockout in the first round, his first stoppage via strikes in nearly 13 years.

 Akiyama was initially scheduled to face Mohammad Karaki at ONE on TNT 3 on April 21, 2021.
 However, the bout was cancelled and Akiyama was supposed to face Eduard Folayang at ONE on TNT 4 on April 28, 2021.
 But due to suffering an injury during training camp, Akiyama pulled out of the fight and the bout was subsequently scrapped.

 A 46-year-old Akiyama faced Shinya Aoki at ONE: X on March 26, 2022.
 After getting dominated for most of the first round, nearly getting submitted, Akiyama went on to win by technical knockout in the second round.
 Akiyama announced that he plans to fight till he is 50.

+Akiyama faced Nieky Holzken in a special-rules match at ONE 165 on January 28, 2024.
+The first round was under boxing rules, the second was contested a Muay Thai, and the third round was contested a MMA rules.
+He lost the fight via technical knockout in the first round.